-Khloe Kardashian’s Friends Want Tristan Thompson To Publicly Address Cheating Scandal, Sources Tells ‘Us’
+Khloe Kardashian’s Friends Want Tristan Thompson To Publicly Address Cheating Scandal, Sources Tell ‘Us’

 While Tristan Thompson has been quiet about the cheating scandal, he did open up about his newborn daughter.
 Tristan recently told UNINTERRUPTED’s Road Trippin‘ podcast that baby True has a full head of hair and green eyes.
 The NBA star added that having a daughter is much more emotional than having a son.

-Meanwhile, Khloe Kardashian’s sister, Kim Kardashian, had made no secret of about her feelings towards Tristan Thompson after the cheating scandal.
-Kim has previously stated that what he did to Khloe was “f—ed up” and that Tristan even blocked her on social media.
+Meanwhile, Khloe Kardashian’s sister, Kim Kardashian, had made no secret of her feelings towards Tristan Thompson after the cheating scandal.
+Kim has previously stated that what he did to Khloe was “f***ed up” and that Tristan even blocked her on social media.